cujojs/msgs/README.md

 Copyright
 ---------

+Copyright 2012-2013 the original author or authors

-Integration is made available under the MIT license.
+msgs.js is made available under the MIT license.
 See LICENSE.txt for details.

-Copyright (c) 2012-2013 VMware, Inc. All Rights Reserved.

-VMware, Inc.
-3401 Hillview Avenue
-Palo Alto, CA 94304

 Change Log
 ----------

 .next
+- renamed project to 'msgs' from 'integration'
+- migrate to 'cujojs' organization from 's2js'
 - don't unsubcribe from input channel on redis connection end, the client will buffer commands and auto-reconnect

 0.3.1